 Here are seven things you can do to help bolster your local search engine rankings.

-Local SEO refers to optimisation techniques that boost rankings for searches relating to a brands’ local area (‘café in Alexandria’ for example), and it’s especially important for small business.
+Local SEO therefore refers to optimisation techniques that boost rankings for searches relating to a brand’s local area (‘café in Alexandria’ for example), and it’s especially important for small businesses.

 1. Claim your Google My Business page.

 If you haven’t already done so, you’ll need to claim your Google My Business page.
 This is where you add basic information about your business, such as your address, contact number, business category, opening hours and photos.